anishd-17/cmsc330spring24/review/final-review/README.md

             println!("r: {}", r); //   |       |
                                   // --+       |
         }                         // ----------+
+        // we can print x's value in the above function
         ```

 - If we want a value to live longer, we can use *lifetime annotations*

     ```rust
-    fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
+    // we want both x and y to last the entire length of the function because we aren't sure which one we are going to return. fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
         if x.len() > y.len() {
             x